gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/access-control.md

 ### Adding group access to a dataset

-You can grant group acces to a dataset you have administrative control over by viewing the dataset, navigating to the settings panel (1), expanding the Access Control section (2), and selecting "+ Add Group" (3), as highlighted below.
+You can grant group access to a dataset you have administrative control over by viewing the dataset, navigating to the settings panel (1), expanding the Access Control section (2), and selecting "+ Add Group" (3), as highlighted below.

 |                                      Adding groups to a dataset                                       |
 | :---------------------------------------------------------------------------------------------------: |